 - IMPORTANT: To prevent damage to the monitor, do not touch the surface of the LCD panel.
-Pressure on the panel may cause nonuniformity of color or disorientation of the liquid crystals.
+Pressure on the panel may cause non-uniformity of color or disorientation of the liquid crystals.
 If this occurs, the screen will not recover to its normal condition. - 1.
-Position the monitor facedown on a flat surface covered by a soft, clean cloth. - 2.
-Attach the stand base to the stand's arm (1) and tighten the thumbscrew (2) to secure the base.
-Slide the connector on the stand's arm onto the connector on the back of the monitor head (3).
-The stand's arm clicks into place when attached.
+Position the monitor head facedown on a flat surface covered by a clean, dry cloth. - 2.
+Slide the top of the mounting plate on the stand under the upper lip of the recess in the back of the panel (1). - 3.
+Lower the bottom of the stand's base (2) so that the mounting plate snaps into place. - The latch that secures the bottom of the mounting plate pops up when the stand is locked in place.